rstudio/config/README.md

   dataset: "data.csv"
 ```

-To read values from this configuration file you call the `config::get` function, which returns a list containing all of the values for the currently active configuration:
+To read configuration values you call the `config::get` function, which returns a list containing all of the values for the currently active configuration:

 ``` r
 config <- config::get()